<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Questions to Ask Your Lender

 Traditionally, the VA loan is an amazing benefit for military members that typically outperforms conventional loans.
-However, there are occasions when other loan products may better suit your specific financial situation.
+However, sometimes other loan products may better suit your specific financial situation.

 For example, if heavy renovations are required, a VA loan might not be your best option or even applicable.
 Lenders have many loan options to discuss with you, including other affordable federal financing, like the FHA loan program.